areejhum/matplotlip/README.md

 * While you are trying to complete this assignment, feel encouraged to constantly refer to Stack Overflow and the Pandas documentation.
 These are needed tools in every data analyst's tool belt.

 * Remember, there are many ways to approach a data problem.
-The key is to break up your task into micro tasks.
-Try answering questions like:
+The key is to break up your task into micro tasks, and trying to  answering questions like:

   * How does my DataFrame need to be structured for me to have the right _x_-axis and _y_-axis?